Ben Avon and neighbours from Linn of Quoich

 ok fab

-The unusual volcanic tors on Ben Avon will have you wandering all over the place to investigate and the summit tor requires an easy scramble.
-Beinn a'Bhuird has huge cliffs with a summit on a vast plateau, with a tiny cairn resting there requiring navigation skills in mist.
+The unusual volcanic tors on Ben Avon will have you wandering all over the place to investigate with the main summit tor requiring an easy scramble to reach its highest point.
+Beinn a' Bhùird has huge cliffs with its summit marked by a tiny cairn standing on a vast plateau - requiring navigation skills in mist !

-It would be perfectly possible to add the wee Corbett of Carn na Drochaide onto this route - see the Carn na Drochaide from Linn of Quoich page for more information.
+It would be perfectly possible to add the wee Corbett of Càrn na Drochaide onto this route - see the Càrn na Drochaide from Linn of Quoich page for more information.

 Route map